Wiederentdeckung von Anolis laevis in der Region San Martín in Peru

 gelbe gallwespenschleiche

-Jamaican Giant Galliwasp: Last Seen in 1851 The Jamaican giant galliwasp, endemic exclusively to the Caribbean island of Jamaica, belongs to the family of diploglossids (Diploglossidae) — lizards with small but well-developed legs.
-A report written around 1850 by the English naturalist Philip H. Gosse indicates that the Jamaican giant
+Last seen in 1851 The Jamaican giant galliwasp, endemic exclusively to the Caribbean island of Jamaica, belongs to the family of diploglossids (Diploglossidae)—lizards with small but well-developed legs.
+A report written around 1850 by the English naturalist Philip H. Gosse indicates that the Jamaican giant galliwasp was still commonly found

 Continue reading